Browse through some useful materials for Halloween for YL and teen ESL students.

-ESL quizzes, songs, exercises to celebrate/discuss Easter: 17th April 2022 VIDEO QUIZ (B1): Practise strong adjectives with the Easter Factory scene from HOP (2011) Interactive worksheet (A1/A2): Watch a short scene from HOP (E.B. playing the drums, starring David Hasselhoff) and answer to listening comprehension questions and do some background check: Interactive worksheet (A2/B1): Watch a short scene from Rise of the Guardians (2012) and practise listening comprehension (true/false) and sentence completion with gerund vs. to+infinitive verb forms: Easter Jokes: Looking for cool worksheets for your ESL lessons?
-Free materials for kids/Young Learners: A one-page worksheet with a picture, 10
+ESL materials for Easter: quizzes, songs and worksheets 17th April 2022 VIDEO QUIZ (B1): Practise strong adjectives with the Easter Factory scene from HOP (2011) Interactive worksheet (A1/A2): Watch a short scene from HOP (E.B. playing the drums, starring David Hasselhoff) and answer to listening comprehension questions and do some background check: Interactive worksheet (A2/B1): Watch a short scene from Rise of the Guardians (2012) and practise listening comprehension (true/false) and sentence completion with gerund vs. to+infinitive verb forms: Easter Jokes: Looking for cool worksheets for your ESL lessons?
+FREE MATERIALS for kids/Young Learners: A one-page worksheet with a picture,

 SALES!
 Picture riddle worksheets to add colours to your lessons.

 Why would you need to make quizzes and surveys with Google Forms?
 Let’s see.
 Would you like to organise a super birthday party but you don’t know what music to play and what theme to choose?
 You ask your friends, but they don’t give real answers?
 Ask them in an anonymous survey.
 Make a Google form with your questions, just like this: Loading… Send this form to your best friends and shortly after, you will have a clear idea what party might blow their mind.
 This mini-course helps you get an expert in creating this type of forms.
 So, let